 The Chedi Muscat – ghmhotels.com/en/muscat

-Cathay Pacific flies to Dubai from Hong Kong seven times a week
+Cathay Pacific flies to Dubai from Hong Kong two times a week